Demianeen/chirpy/README.md

 # Chirpy

-Simple API for a social network similar to Twitter written in go
+Simple API for an imaginary social network similar to Twitter written in go

 ## ⚙️ Installation